wanasit/chrono/README.md

 custom.parseDate("This is at 2.30 AM");
 ```

-In the example, a custom refiner is created for assigning PM to parsing results with ambiguous [meridiem](http://en.wikipedia.org/wiki/12-hour_clock).
+In the example, the custom refiner assigns PM to parsing results with ambiguous [meridiem](http://en.wikipedia.org/wiki/12-hour_clock).
 The `refine` method of the refiner class will be called with parsing [results](#parsedresult) (from [parsers](#parser) or other previous refiners).
 The method must return an array of the new results (which, in this case, we modified those results in place).

 ## Development Guides

-This guide explains how to setup chrono project for prospective contributors.
+This guide explains how to set up chrono project for prospective contributors.

 ```bash
 # Clone and install library